CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

     <validation step="ade422fd-22ef-466a-80b1-bd33186d9b51" />

 ### Task 3: View the Microsoft.Azure.Cosmos library on NuGet
+In this task, you will explore the NuGet website to review the Microsoft.Azure.Cosmos library, which is essential for working with Azure Cosmos DB in .NET applications.
+You'll learn about the capabilities of NuGet as a package manager, search for the specific library, and observe the command needed to import it into a .NET project.
+This task sets the stage for later steps in your development process by familiarizing you with accessing and managing library packages.

 The NuGet website contains a searchable index of packages that are available to import into your .NET applications.
 To import prerelease packages such as **Microsoft.Azure.Cosmos**, you can use the NuGet website to get the appropriate versions and commands to import the package into your applications.